 Canoeing is a well-loved leisure boating activity.
 When you see a canoe it tends to be slowly meandering down a river with the canoeists seeming to have no cares in the world.
 But, are there dangers associated with this water based activity and are there ways to avoid them?

-- Canoeing hazards
+- The Dangers Of Canoeing

 Is canoeing dangerous?